scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

 ## Syntax changes ##

-The escaping syntax within processed strings (for the non-enhanced proposal) needs to be changed as follows:
+The escaping syntax within processed strings needs to be changed as follows:

     SimpleExpr1  ::= … | processedStringLiteral
     processedStringLiteral